OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 list of activities (mostly chores), ranging from template generation, automated build, testing to releasing etc, resulting in greatly improved productivity and reliability.

-Equipped with the successful experience of our modular approach for workflow code packaging, from the beginning of 2021 we started to create our own *WorkFlow Package Manager - WFPM*.
+Equipped with the successful experience of our modular approach for workflow code packaging and a lot of inspiration by *npm* - JavaScript's package manager, from the beginning of 2021 we started to develop our own WorkFlow Package Manager - *WFPM*.

 A command line interface (CLI) tool called *WFPM CLI* is developed to provide assistance throughout the entire workflow development life cycle, ensuring conformation to the established ARGO best